Ficool

 Toward something only he seemed to sense clearly now.

-A gap in structure that refused definition.
+A missing point.
+A deviation.
+A gap in structure that refused to be defined.

-"…I am not sure what it is," he said finally.
+"…I don't know what it is yet," he said finally.

+A pause.
 Then firmer.

 ---